xflagstudio/requiem/README.md

 Current **quiche** version is **0.6.0**, and it supports **draft-29** of quic-transport-protocol.
 (it also accepts **draft-27** or **draft-28** QUIC frames)

----

-This library is currently in an experimental phase.
-We plan to ensure its stability by conducting sufficient interoperability and performance tests in the future.

----

 ## Installation